Fly Fishing For Trout: 39 Tips For More Trout

 • Egg Flies

-Dry flies are a bit trickier but usually, an Adams fly, a March Brown, and an Elk hair caddis in sizes 12 to 16 are good options.
-I reveal my top flies for dry fly fishing on my best dry flies page.
+Dry Flies For Trout: Dry flies are a bit trickier, but usually, an Adams fly, a March Brown, and an Elk hair caddis in sizes 12 to 16 are good options.
+Check out my top dry flies.

 7. Consider Attractor Fly Patterns